 Lesley Security Policies

-Lesley University takes the security and privacy of our information and resources seriously.
+At Lesley, we take the security and privacy of our information and resources seriously.
 The purpose of these policies is to inform our constituents of our rules and procedures relating to usage, compliance, and security.
-Our policies can be found at https://lesley.edu/faculty-staff/technology/information-technology/it-policies.
+Review our policies here.

 Information Security Breach Procedure

-Information security incidents or breaches are events that could have an adverse effect on the confidentiality, integrity, or availability of information resources at Lesley.
-Resources could be things like data, individual computers, servers, media, and mobile devices, as well as spoken information or paper.
+Information security incidents or breaches could have an adverse effect on the confidentiality, integrity, or availability of information resources at Lesley.
+Resources could be data, individual computers, servers, media, and mobile devices, as well as spoken information or paper.
 Prompt detection and appropriate handling of these security incidents or breaches are necessary to protect the institution’s information and constituents.
-If you see or hear something that doesn't seem right, email email@example.com.
+If you see or hear something that doesn't seem right, email firstname.lastname@example.org.

-- Security Awareness (users will need to log in with their Lesley username and password in order to watch the video) Watch our security awareness videos so you have the information you need to protect your data (and Lesley’s data).
+- Security Awareness: Log in with their Lesley username and password to watch the video.
+Watch our security awareness videos so you have the information you need to protect your data (and Lesley’s data).

-- Two-factor authentication explained Enable two-factor or multi-factor authentication on your important accounts like email or financial accounts.
-Watch the video to see details about why you should use multi-factor authentication.
+- Two-factor authentication explained: Enable two-factor or multi-factor authentication on your important accounts like email or financial accounts.
+Watch the video to see why you should use multi-factor authentication.